 When you are ready to discuss your case with a seasoned legal professional, The Zalkin Law Firm is here to help.
 Let us assist you in seeking the justice you deserve.

-Contact The Zalkin Law Firm online today to schedule a free consultation with an award-winning New York child sex abuse and sexual assault attorney.
+Contact The Zalkin Law Firm online today to schedule a free consultation with an award-winning New York sex abuse attorneys.

 Our New York Office: